-Generally, children with bilateral hearing loss require considerably more listening experience, therapeutic and educational support than adults to achieve the benefits described above.
+Generally, children require considerably more listening experience, therapeutic and educational support than adults to achieve the benefits described above with their cochlear implants.

 All implant recipients

 In cases where the intracochlear array is partially inserted into the cochlea, recipients may not experience some of the benefits described above.